 Supervision Practicum.
-CPY 791 (Supervision Practicum) is available for students who may be preparing for supervisory positions.
-Students wishing to enroll in CPY 791 should contact the instructor to request consent to enroll.
+CPY791 (Supervision Practicum) is available for students who may be preparing for supervisory positions.
+Students wishing to enroll in CPY791 should contact the instructor to request consent to enroll.
+Prior to approval, students must meet all entry-level requirements and complete the Readiness for Supervision Experience form.